 NSW Work Injury Claim

 A formal insurer liability decision notice under section 78.
-Understand what was denied or limited, what evidence matters next, what to do in the first 7 days, and how to challenge it before the file hardens.
+Understand what was denied or limited, what evidence matters next, how to preserve available documents, and how to check the correct review or dispute pathway before any applicable deadline.

 Quick answer